tinkersprojects/RGB_LED/README.md

 #### void set(byte Rvalue,byte Gvalue,byte Bvalue)
 This function sets a RGB colour.
 It will stop a fade to be the set color. *Rvalue*, *Gvalue* and *Bvalue* are used to set the RGB colour.
 These RGB Byte variables are the values between 0 and 255.
 0 is the LED completely off, 255 is the LED Completely on and all values between is a PWM percent.
 #### void setSpeed(unsigned long speedValue)
 This Functions sets the speed of fades and the speed of colour functions.
-The speedValue is in milliseconds and is used from the start to the finish of the fade.
+The *speedValue* is in milliseconds and is used from the start to the finish of the fade.
 #### void setPercentFade(float FadeValue)
 This function set the where the fade is.
 The *FadeValue* is a between 0 and 1.
 If the *FadeValue* is set to be 0.5 at 1000 speed the fade would continue from 50%.
 #### void fadeTo(byte Rvalue,byte Gvalue,byte Bvalue,unsigned long speedValue)
 This function is used to fade from the current set colour to a RGB colour at a speed. *Rvalue*, *Gvalue* and *Bvalue* are used to set the RGB colour and *speedValue* is used to set the fade speed.
 These *Rvalue*, *Gvalue* and *Bvalue* Byte variables are the values between 0 and 255.
 0 is the LED completely off, 255 is the LED Completely on and all values between is a PWM percent.
 The *speedValue* is in milliseconds and is used from the start to the finish of the fade.
 #### void setFunction(byte functionValue)
+This function is used to select a LED colour function.
+All the LED's colour functions are listed below under *Colour Functions*
 #### void setRandom()
+This will make the LED fade to a random colour with a random fade speed.
 #### void setColour(byte colour)
+This will set the LED to a selected colour.
+The *colour* can be chosen from the colours list below.
 #### void fadeToColour(byte colour,unsigned long speedValue)
+This will make the LED fade to a selected colour with a selected fade speed.
+The *colour* can be chosen from the colours list below.
+The *speedValue* is in milliseconds and is used from the start to the finish of the fade.
 ### GET
 #### unsigned long getSpeed()
+This will return the current set speed in milliseconds.
 #### float getPercentFade()
+This will return the current fade percent of completion.
 #### byte getFunction()
+This will return the current set function.
 #### byte getCurrentRValue()
+This will return the current Red value.
 #### byte getCurrentGValue()
+This will return the current Green value.

-#### byte getCurrentRValue()
+#### byte getCurrentBValue()
+This will return the current Blue value.
 #### int getFunctionCount()
+This will return the current functions step count.
 ### CHECKING
 #### boolean hasFinished()
+This checks if the fade as finished and returns *true* when finished
 ### COMMANDS
 #### void run()
+This function is required to run as much as possible.
+This function runs the calculates and the controls the PWM for the LED.
 #### void stop()
+This will stop all current fading and freeze the colour.
 #### void delay(unsigned long delayValue)
+This function is used in replacement of *Delay()*.
+This delay will continue to process the *run()* function.

 ## Colours
 - Black